HVAC for Historical Savannah, GA Homes: 3 Important Tips for Homeowners

 • Are there areas to place necessary registers and vents?

-• Will the new environmental conditions the HVAC system creates damage finishes or materials in the home?
+• Will the new environmental conditions the HVAC system creates damage finishes or also materials in the home?

 You’ll also need to have an HVAC contractor do a load calculation to determine what size HVAC system will be needed to effectively heat and cool your home.